Adult Protection Services

 Child Protection Initial Screening for Maltreatment

 Ramsey County has specific screening criteria, which follow Minnesota Statutes 626.556, "Reporting of Maltreatment of Minors."
 The criteria promote consistency for screening and assessment of child abuse and neglect reports.
-They also provide the community with information regarding the assessment and screening process of child abuse and neglect reports in Ramsey County.
+We also provide assessment and screening processes of child abuse and neglect reports in Ramsey County.